IBMDataScience/Watson-Studio-Examples/Cat-translator/README.md

 #### 4.2

-Repeat the steps in 4.1 with the second sample notebook, `cat-translator-app-code-notebook`.
+Repeat the steps in 4.1 with the second sample notebook, <a href="cat-translator-notebooks/cat-translator-app-code-notebook.ipynb"><code>cat-translator-app-code-notebook</code></a>.

 In this notebook, you can see some how to define some functions that will be needed in the sample Python web app.